 - stenting, which uses a structure that is permanently implanted into a vessel to hold open a blockage

 - atherectomy , which uses a small rotating blade to shave out the fatty blockage

 - thrombectomy, which uses a catheter to remove clot

-All of these procedures can be performed using an X-ray through a small opening in the artery or vein that does not require stitches or closures.
+All of these procedures can be performed using minimally invasive techniques with an X-ray through a small opening in the artery or vein without the need for an incision.

 Thoracic Aortic Aneurysm Repair